 LEGAL AND PRIVACY

-All material including images, text and audio on this website is the property of Enron Corp. and/or its group undertakings (as defined by section 259 of the Companies Act 1985) from time to time (“Enron Group”) and is subject to copyright. [trade marks] are owned by the Enron Group.
+All information and material including images, text and audio on this website is the property of Enron Corp. and/or its group undertakings (as defined by section 259 of the English Companies Act 1985) from time to time (“the Enron Group”) and is subject to copyright.
+Insert details of trade marks are owned by the Enron Group.
 All other trade marks on this website are the property of their respective owners.
 You are entitled to view, copy and print any documents from this website but only for your own internal business purposes.
 Any copying, modification, transmission, hiring or otherwise using the content of this website for public or commercial purposes is prohibited.

-This website is provided solely for information purposes and save for this “Legal and Privacy” section is not intended and shall not constitute any offer or acceptance.
-This website shall not create any legal relations between you and any member of the Enron Group save for parties who have signed a Password Application in which event the Electronic Trading Agreement and all terms and conditions referred to therein shall govern your access and utilisation of this website.
-Copies of the Electronic Trading Agreement and all General Terms and Conditions are available from the Enron Group by writing to the [Head of Legal, Enron Power Operations Limited, Four Millbank, Westminster, London SW1P 4ET].
+This website is provided solely for information purposes and save for this “Legal and Privacy” statement is not intended to, and shall not, constitute any offer or acceptance.
+This website shall not create any legal relations between you and any member of the Enron Group, save for parties who have signed a Password Application in which event the Electronic Trading Agreement and all terms and conditions referred to therein shall govern your access and utilisation of this website.
+Copies of the Electronic Trading Agreement may be obtained from the Enron Group on your written request to the Company Secretary, Enron Power Operations Limited, Four Millbank, Westminster, London SW1P 3ET.
 For Belgian residents: please note that, pursuant to the Belgian law of 14 July 1991 on Commercial Practices, this website is to be considered as being advertising (reclame / publicité).

-This website and the information and material which it contains are subject to change without notice.
+This website and the information and material which it contains are subject to change at any time by the Enron Group without notice.
 All warranties, whether express or implied, as to the accuracy or completeness of the information contained on this website or in respect of any materials or products referred to on this website are hereby excluded to the extent permitted by law.

-Enron Group and its directors, officers, employees and agents shall, to the extent permitted by law, have no liability, contingent or otherwise, to counterparty or to third parties for the accuracy, timeliness, completeness, reliability, performance or continued availability of this website or for delays or omissions therein.
-Enron Group shall not be liable, to the extent permitted by law, for any special, direct, indirect, incidental, punitive or consequential damages (including, without limitation, loss of business, loss of profit, loss of data, loss or corruption of data, loss of goodwill or reputation or wasted management time) which may be incurred or experienced on account of you using or relying on this website or any information on it, even if Enron Group has been advised of the possibility of such damages.
+The Enron Group and its directors, officers, employees and agents shall, to the extent permitted by law, have no liability, contingent or otherwise, to you or to third parties for the accuracy, timeliness, completeness, reliability, performance or continued availability of this website or for delays or omissions therein.
+In no event willthe Enron Group be liable, for any special, direct, indirect, incidental, punitive or consequential damages (including, without limitation, loss of business, loss of profit, loss of data, loss or corruption of data, loss of goodwill or reputation or wasted management time) which may be incurred or experienced on account of your using or relying on this website or any information on it, even if the Enron Group has been advised of the possibility of such damages.
+Any limitations or restrictions on liability in this Legal and Privacy statement shall only apply to the extent permitted by applicable law.